 - Do your homework.
 Find a market that's in a convenient location and has hours that fit your schedule so you can easily add a shopping trip into your weekly routine.
 Visit www.localharvest.org for markets in your area.

 - Time your outing.
 If you can only go on weekends, get there early.
 Otherwise, go on a weekday during the middle of the day.
 The less traffic in the market, the more opportunities you'll have to get the best products and chat with vendors.
-If you're shopping on a budget, going at the end of the market day will usually enable you to get some great deals and negotiate prices with the vendors.
+If you're shopping on a budget, going at the end of the market day might enable you to get some deals and negotiate prices with the vendors.

 - Become a gourmet.
 Ask the vendors for cooking suggestions; sometimes they provide recipes.
 Discover new recipe ideas, plus tips on selecting and storing fruits and vegetables.

 - Be flexible.
 Accept that produce will not look perfect.
 But, it has been grown locally and picked recently, which means it's packed with flavor and nutrients.

 Information provided by Julie Negrin, MS, CN, and the Academy of Nutrition and Dietetics' Hunger and Environmental Nutrition dietetic practice group.

 Looking for credible nutrition information and recommendations?
 The Academy of Nutrition and Dietetics' network of credentialed food and nutrition practitioners are ready to help!